LizardByte/Sunshine/docs/app_examples.md

 You can list the monitors available to you with `kscreen-doctor -o`.
 These will also give you the supported display properties for each monitor.
-You can select them either by hard-coding them their corresponding number (e.g. `kscreen-doctor output.HDMI-A1.mode.0`) or using the above "do" command to fetch the resolution requested by your moonlight client (which has a chance of not being supported by your monitor).
+You can select them either by hard-coding them their corresponding number (e.g. `kscreen-doctor output.HDMI-A1.mode.0`) or using the above "do" command to fetch the resolution requested by your Moonlight client (which has a chance of not being supported by your monitor).
 }
 ###### NVIDIA